Gigabars/Gigabars.github.io/README.md

 ## About me.

-I code discord bots, and have started learning HTML and CSS.
+I code discord bots, I know Node.JS, and have started learning HTML and CSS.

 ## My projects